tararoys/dense-mouse-grid/README.md

 ### Finding more boxes

-There are some box detection parameter defaults built in that attempt to find boxes, but depending on the colors of a given window, they are not guaranteed to work.
-In order to find more boxes, you can use voice commands to change these parameters and see the resulting set of boxes that are found.
+Box detection works by doing image processing with certain parameters.
+Some default parameters have been set, but depending on the color scheme of the window, they may not work.
+However, they can be configured via voice so that more boxes can be found.

-There are three relevant parameters that are currently changeable:
+There are three parameters that are currently changeable:

-- `upper` box size upper bound
+- `upper` box size upper bound.
+Boxes will not be larger than this number of pixels.
-- `lower` box size lower bound
+- `lower` box size lower bound.
+Boxes will not be smaller than this number of pixels.
 - `threshold` the filtering threshold.
 The higher the number, the lighter that colors can be distinguished.

 You can modify these parameters on an application specific basis with the following commands: